JuliaSurv/NetSurvival.jl/docs/src/theory.md

 where in the variances it is understood that, when no more individuals are at risk, $0/0$ gives $0$.

 The Pohar Perme[PoharPerme2012](@cite) is the newest addition to relative survival analysis between the four methods, particularly designed to handle situations where covariates may change over time.
-It is trusted from the field (ref??) that only this estimator shoudl really be used, the other ones being included mostly for historical reasons and comparisons.
+It is trusted from the field (ref??) that only this estimator should really be used, the other ones being included mostly for historical reasons and comparisons.

 ## Grafféo Log-Rank Test